 APECS Nordic Project 2013-2015

 APECS conducted the APECS Nordic “Bridging Early Career Researchers and Indigenous Peoples in Nordic Countries” project from 2013 - 2015.
-Funded through the Nordic Council of Ministers' Arctic Cooperation Programme, project leveraged the research, education and outreach experience of the APECS network to identify ways to enhance engagement between Early Career Researchers and Indigenous peoples in Nordic regions.
+Funded through the Nordic Council of Ministers' Arctic Cooperation Programme, the project leveraged the research, education and outreach experience of the APECS network to identify ways to enhance engagement between Early Career Researchers and Indigenous peoples in Nordic regions.

 This research initiative had been developed in response to some of the challenges in polar research.
 As stated during the Indigenous Peoples’ Global Summit on Climate Change in Anchorage (2009) “Indigenous Peoples have an important role to play in addressing climate change through their knowledge, experience and rights over land and development…however, this contribution has been largely ignored”.
 This is often a result of the communication gap between researchers and Indigenous peoples.
 Better incorporation of this knowledge into Arctic research as well as better communication between Northern residents and researchers is crucial.
 Thus, a demand for more training of Arctic researchers in how to approach Indigenous peoples, how to work with local experts and how to successfully and respectfully incorporate Traditional Knowledge in research projects is urgently needed.

 The final report of the project is available here.

 A paper was published about the partial results of the survey conducted in the project:

 - Sjöberg, Y, Gomach, S, Kwiatkowski E., and M. Mansoz (2019): Involvement of local Indigenous peoples in Arctic research — expectations, needs and challenges perceived by early career researchers.
 In: Arctic Science, 2019, 5(1): 27-53, https://doi.org/10.1139/as-2017-0045.